 - Include waste-reduction information in your communications to vendors, such as on your website and in their registration packages.

-- In your orientation meetings prior to the event, educate both paid staff and volunteers about the importance of recycling and proper recycling procedures.
+- In your orientation meetings prior to the event, educate both paid staff and volunteers about the importance proper recycling and composting procedures.

-- Make sure all volunteers know which materials will be recycled so that they can direct event attendees to the proper recycling stations.
+- Make sure all volunteers know which materials will be recycled and composted so they can direct event attendees to the proper recycling stations.

 - Ask vendors, staff members, and volunteers to contribute ideas for waste reduction, and reward those whose ideas you use.